Water Shortage Emergency

 - Maintenance of existing landscaping for erosion control; if erosion-control landscaping is not sustainable by irrigation one (1) day per week, may be irrigated up to two (2) days per week.

-- Implement monthly meter reading; customer notification re: percentage of allocation used (Suspended by Board action on July 15, 2021)
+- Implement monthly meter reading; customer notification re: percentage of allocation used

 - Existing pools shall not be emptied and refilled using potable water unless required for public health and safety purposes.

 - No new will serves for projects including pool or spa installation will be permitted.

 - Staff directed to communicate with water users in the 90th percentile of their customer class to help reduce consumption.

 - Previous waivers for watering or water use in excess of drought restrictions will be revoked.